 This is perhaps the most important point.
 While Magento’s enterprise edition (Magento Commerce) starts out at $22k for a license, BigCommerce’s enterprise plan requires you to contact them for pricing.
 From quotes and first hand experiences freely available on the internet, these costs can rack up to $1,499 per month.
 But such prices – as in common in enterprise editions – are staggered depending on earnings.
 For instance, if you are making $400k in sales each year, you’ll have to add $150 extra a month for each additional $200k in revenue.

 It’s tough to gauge the exact amount you are likely to pay for BigCommerce though.
 In practice, to find out the real cost, you should always contact the company directly.
-Magento, by contrast, are generally more transparent with their pricing.
-For a full breakdown of how much you are likely to pay with Magento Commerce, see our in-depth article here.
+Magento, by contrast, is generally more transparent with its pricing.
+For a full breakdown of how much you are likely to pay with the Commerce Edition, see our in-depth article here.

 Though Magento and BigCommerce are closely matched in features, when it comes to customisation – whether modifying your themes, integrating with other platforms, or managing and hosting your own data – we feel that Magento wins out.
-Of course, not everyone will need for full rosta of features Magento provides.
+Of course, not everyone will need the full menu of features Magento has.
 Small-business owners will likely be better off with a more managed platform like BigCommerce, but for medium to large enterprise anticipating scale and growth, Magento is almost certainly the way to go.

 Not just the size of your business, but the size of each platform’s customer base, should also be taken into account.
 To date, Magento has powered 250,000 online stores.
 By comparison, BigCommerce has brought 100,000 online retailers to market.
 In practice, this makes Magento a much more tried and tested product.
 It has a much larger community of users, and this means – via the Magento exchange – virtually every issue and customisation query will already been asked and answered.
 When it comes to creating a fully featured future-proof site, Magento’s popularity is another plus in its favour.